minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 By including the aforementioned control variables, I am able to fix certain factors that I can measure and assume have confounding effects on the predicted probability.
 Were I to leave the regressions as is, then there could still be potential omitted variable bias in my analysis.
-Yet, I am bound to miss either variables that I did not know affect my results, or variables that I cannot measure.
+I am bound to miss either variables that I did not know affect my results, or variables that I cannot measure.
 Unobservables, or the inability to include in a model every variable that influences a result, are the root cause of the issues.
 The variance in the dependent variable resulting from unobserved or omitted variables is known as unobserved heterogeneity @mood.

+Applying two-way fixed effects to the LPM #footnote( [As stated in @models-precisely, the conditional logit model only includes
+    one-way fixed effects, due to the nature of the mutlinomial model.
+Thus, I have decided to include only geographical, state, party and legislator fixed effects for each logit regression.],
-Using two-way fixed effects @Imai-Kim-2019, one can account for unobservable elements that remain constant across time and another unit (such as party or state), and thus remove unit and time invariant confounding @griers.
-In this paper, four types of two way FEs are used: In the more generous version, I fix for the variables geographical region and year, since this measures only the change in contributions within a year and same geographical location.
+) @Imai-Kim-2019, one can account for unobservable elements that remain constant across time and another unit (such as party or state), and thus remove unit and time invariant confounding @griers.
+In this paper, four types of two way FEs are
+used: In the more generous version, I fix for the variables geographical region and year, since this measures only the change in contributions within a year and same geographical location.
 By fixing for the geographical region of a state and not the actual state, I am controlling for some differences within the US, such as culture and migration, but not making the model so strict as to account for all differences in states.
 By controlling for years, on the other hand, time-variant differences such as environmental perception or enviornmental disasters are not taken out of context and compared with years with little environmental happenings.

 In a stricter version, I fix for year and state.
 This provides more accurate results on the geographical level.
 As mentioned above in @contributions-success,